March 1923

 Dorney (2017), pg 246

-A pro-Treaty patrol in the Windgap area of Co.
+A Free State patrol in the Windgap area of Co.
 Kilkenny is ambushed at Coolhill.
 A young pro-Treaty soldier, Michael Brown, is killed.

 Walsh (2018), pg 238

 Anti-Treaty Volunteer Stenson of Charlestown, Co.
-Mayo shot dead by pro-Treaty forces.
+Mayo shot dead by Free State forces.

 Price (2012), pg 259

-Pro-Treaty Private Hayes is accidently killed by one of his colleague at Newtown Sandes in Co.
+Free State soldier Private Hayes is accidently killed by one of his colleagues at Newtown Sandes in Co.
 Kerry.

 Doyle (2008), pg 276